From Restless to Contextual: A Thresholding Bandit Reformulation For Finite-horizon Improvement: Optimality of BT-CMAB Reduction

-\begin{remark}[Difficulty of Relaxation] Theorem~\ref{th:optimality-greedy-homogeneous} does not extend to heterogeneous agents (Appendix~\ref{sec:counter-example-heterogeneous}) or multi-state systems (Appendix~\ref{sec:counter-three-state}).
-Our proof technique—which reduces Bellman optimality to conditions on value functions—relies critically on the two-state property that transition dynamics can be fully characterized by the probability of transitioning to state 1.
-This characterization breaks down in multi-state systems, where transitions require tracking probabilities to multiple states.
-While we conjecture that appropriately designed greedy policies may achieve constant-factor approximations even in these more general settings, such extensions are beyond the scope of this paper.
-Our primary contribution lies in identifying and formalizing the methodology of reformulating restless bandits to enable fast-converging algorithms (Sections~\ref{subsec:regret-convergence}-\ref{subsec:contextual_bandit}), for which the two-state homogeneous setting provides a sufficiently rich foundation. \end{remark} Before we end this section, we outline a proof sketch for Theorem \ref{th:optimality-greedy-homogeneous}.
-The proof consists of two steps: 1) We reformulate the problem as an MDP where the state space is the Cartesian product of the individual state space, i.e., $\mathcal{S}^M$; the action space is the subset of $\{0,1\}^M$ that satisfies the budget constraint, and the transition matrix is the product of $P^m$ as all agents are independent.
+\textbf{Theorem \ref{th:optimality-greedy-homogeneous} Proof Sketch\;\;} The proof consists of two steps: 1) We reformulate the problem as an MDP where the state space is the Cartesian product of the individual state space, i.e., $\mathcal{S}^M$; the action space is the subset of $\{0,1\}^M$ that satisfies the budget constraint, and the transition matrix is the product of $P^m$ as all agents are independent.
 2) We show that the proposed greedy policy $\pi_t^\greedy$ satisfies the Bellman equation (Eq.~\eqref{eq:bellman-optimality}) for all $t\leq T$ by using backward induction.
 We prove the induction hypothesis by carefully controlling the difference of the value function (Eq.~\eqref{eq:value-function}).